Severson-Group/eMach/README.md

 ## Optimization Workflow

-The `MachEval` optimization workflow has been developed to make electric machine design and optimization flexible, modular, and easily extensible.
+The `eMach` optimization workflow has been developed to make electric machine design and optimization flexible, modular, and easily extensible.
 A flowchart showing a broad view of the workflow is provided below.
 More information of each block illustrated in this workflow is available [here](https://emach.readthedocs.io/en/latest/index.html).